mantidproject/mantid/docs/source/fitting/fitfunctions/PowerLaw.rst

 Description
 -----------

-A power law background function is defined as:
+A power law may be used to describe:

 .. math:: y = a*x^b + c